megansquire/podcastProjectData/README.md

 #### Columns
 * castID - unique number for each cast member (primary key)
 * castName - most common name used for this cast member or sometimes real name if known
-* primaryShowCode - maps to shows.showCode
+* primaryShowCode - show they are most associated with (based on number of appearances), maps to shows.showCode
 * aka - other name(s) this cast member may go by
 * notes - why this person might be notable, if any
-* gender - gender portrayed by this person in their appearances

 ## episodeCast.csv
 This is a list of the Cast members appearing on each episode.